gecio/gecio.github.io/docs/_optimist/guided_tour/step07/index.en.md

 +--------------------------------------+------------+-------+------+-----------+-------+-----------+
 ```

-If you add `--flavor m1.micro` to our command and execute it, it
+If you add `--flavor m1.micro` to the command and execute it, it
-will still not work as OpenStack needs more data to start a new VM.
+will still return an error as OpenStack needs more data to start a new VM.

-Besides flavors, you need to supply the key (`--key-name`) and the operating system image to be installed (`--image`), the network the VM will run
+In addition to flavors, you need to supply the key (`--key-name`) and the operating system image to be installed (`--image`), the network the VM will run
-on (`--network`), and the security group that needs to be applied to it
+on (`--network`), and the security group to be applied to it
 (`--security-group`).

 You already created a security group in a previous step, so you need
 to acquire an image and a network to create your first VM.

-With the following command you can see the images that are already available:
+With the following command you can see the available images:

 ```
 $ openstack image list